Looking For The Best Survival Knife? You’re In The Right Place

 It holds an edge well and sharpens easily, though you do have to take care to keep it clean and lightly lubricated to prevent staining or rust.

 The supplied sheaths seem to have varied over the production run, with some of the older versions missing the MOLLE attachments.
-Other versions sported a molded Kydex sheath which holds the knife securely in place.
+Other versions sported a molded leather sheath which holds the knife securely in place.

 The most recent version has a simple poly sheath, but ESEE still sells the Kydex sheath separately and at a reasonable price.